drone/tutorials/content/rust/docker/rust-docker-arm.md

 # Build and Use the Cross-Compilation Dockerfile

-To build the `dockerfile` simply execute the command:
+To build the `Dockerfile` simply execute the command:

 ```console
 $ docker build -t rust-aarch64 .